-After just a few sessions, my son was feeling comfortable using MaxPhonics.
+After just a few sessions, my sons were feeling comfortable using MaxPhonics.
 The lessons are quite short so we tried to do 1-2 lessons during each session, at least 3 times a week.
-If time had allowed, I would have loved to have my son work on it 5 days a week as there are so many amazing activities and learning games for him to work through.
+If time had allowed, I would have loved to have my sons work on it 5 days a week as there are so many amazing activities and learning games for them to work through.

-For the visual activities, I loved listening to my son repeat back the sounds.
+For the visual activities, I loved listening to my youngest son repeat back the sounds.
 Each lesson includes a video on how to correctly pronounce the letters, blends and digraphs along with drills and practise exercises.
-My son wouldn’t always successfully master the letter or blend, so the program would take him back to practise some more.
+My son wouldn’t always successfully master the letter, so the program would take him back to practise some more.

 The one activity that stands out as being very effective for my son the the tactile activity.
 The program would descripe of how to write each letter and then he would practise on the screen.
 For example, b is “down, up and around”.
 When my son later practised writing on paper, I would hear him repeat the steps as he wrote!

-There are also four games that your child can play within MaxPhonics: a memory game, word builder, space rhyming and words within words.
+There are also four games that your child can play within MaxPhonics: a memory game, word builder, rhyming words and words within words.

 Six Other Reading Intervention Program in MaxScholar

-After spending some time looking through and trying the other six programs, I decided that I wanted my son to just start with MaxPhonics.
-He is still learning his letters and I wanted him to concentrate on this to avoid getting overwhelmed.
-That being said, I am very excited for my son to use the other 6 programs as he progresses in his reading!
+After spending some time looking through and trying the other six programs, I decided that I wanted my sons to just start with MaxPhonics.
+My youngest son is still learning his letters and I wanted him to concentrate on this to avoid getting overwhelmed.
+That being said, I am very excited them to use the other 6 programs as they progress in their reading!